Data assimilation is about determining a model state from observations.

 \[ \begin{align} \left(H^TR^{-1}H + B^{-1}\right)\delta\mathbf{x} = H^TR^{-1}\mathbf{d}_B. \end{align} \]

-Another advantage of 3D-Var over OI is that it can easily request additional conditions by including them in the cost function.
-This is called weak constraint.
-The procedure presented in section 31.2.4 can be formulated as a weak constraint by using a term
+Another advantage of 3D-Var over OI is that constraints can be enforced without much effort by including them in the cost function.
+This is called a weak constraint.
+The procedure presented in Sect.
+31.2.4 can be formulated as a weak constraint by including a term

 \[ \begin{align} J \propto \frac{1}{2}\int_A\left(\frac{\partial p}{\partial z} + g\rho\right)^2d^3r \end{align} \]

 The horizontal wind is closely linked to the thermodynamic quantities on the synoptic scale due to the approximate validity of the geostrophic balance and the balance equation.
 It can therefore be viewed as a diagnostic variable.
-It directly from geostrophy in the form of Eq.
-Calculating (13.187) is not possible in the tropics due to the divergence problem presented in Sect.
+Computing it directly from geostrophy in the form of Eq.
+(13.187) is not possible in the tropics, due to the divergence problem presented in Sect.
 13.10.1.
 Therefore, one can instead use the balance equation (15.137) or the linearized balance equation Eq.
-Use (15.138).
-This filters both sound and gravity waves, as both are associated with divergences.
+(15.138).
+This filters out both sound and gravity waves, since both are associated with divergences.

-Analogous to the case of hydrostatics, it is again possible to either demand the validity of the balance equation exactly or, what is easier, to include it in the cost function.
+Analogously to the case of hydrostatics, it is again possible here to either require the validity of the balance equation exactly or, which is easier, to include it in the cost function.

-4D-Var is based on 3D-Var, but also takes the time dimension into account.
+4D-Var is based on 3D-Var, but additionally takes the time dimension into account.
 To do this, the cost function $J$ is generalized in the form

 \[ \begin{eqnarray} J = J_{\text{3D-Var}} + \sum_{n = 1}^NJ_n, \end{eqnarray} \]